Dirac's Condition for Spanning Halin Subgraphs: Proof of Theorem

-\begin{CLA} For each pair $(u,v)$ in $R$, we can find a $(u,v)$-chain of length at most 4 such that every sr-cluster is used in at most $d^2N/5$ chains. \end{CLA}
+\begin{CLA} For each pair $(u,v)$ in $R$, we can find a $(u,v)$-chain of length at most 4 such that every sr-cluster is contained in at most $d^2N/5$ chains. \end{CLA}

 \pf Suppose we have found chains for the first $m<2\ve n'$ pairs of vertices in $R$ such that no sr-cluster is contained in more than $d^2N/5$ chains.
-Let $\Omega$ be the set of all sr-clusters that are used exactly by $d^2N/5$ chains.
+Let $\Omega$ be the set of all sr-clusters that are contained exactly in $d^2N/5$ chains.
 Then

 where the last inequality follows from (\ref{order_relation}).
 Therefore,

 provided that $1-2\ve \ge 1/2$ and $80\ve \le d^2\beta /2$.